kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

 In the past, we consciously picked semver `0.X.Y` for policy versions as that meant that the policy API for the user (in this case, the policy `spec.settings`) was not considered stable.
-To be clear, we always ensure the policy API and ABI between policy-server and the policy is always compatible.

-We haven't needed to review this over the past few years, so policies kept getting 0.X.0 minor releases, with none breaking backward compatibility.

-So, it is about time we proudly declare that our policies are semver `v1.0.0`!
+Since the settings of our policies haven't changed since their initial release, we decided it was time to highlight their stability by promoting them to `v1.0.0`.

 We have released most of our policies, those we consider stable, as `v1.0.0`.
 This shows our commitment over this time, now paraded in Semantic Versioning.
 You can find [here](https://github.com/kubewarden/community?tab=readme-ov-file#repositories) a list of policy repositories and their maturity level; note that the majority are declared stable.
-Others, like our `kyverno-dsl-policy`, being experimental, are released with version `0.1.0`.

-Benefits to using `v1.0.0` are:
+The ones that are still considered experimental, like the `kyverno-dsl-policy` one, have not reached `v1` yet.

+During the last months we have also worked on improving the automation pipelines used to build all our policies, both the stable and the experimental ones.
+That leads to the following enrichment:

-- Policy OCI artifacts are labeled with `org.opencontainers.image.*`.
-This informs tools such as the Renovate bot, where the repo and changelog of the policy live, which provides useful metadata when letting bots bump the policies you consume.
+- Policy OCI artifacts are labeled with `org.opencontainers.image.*` labels.
+This information can be used by automation tools like Renovate or Dependabot to react to new policy releases.
+For example, it would be possible to have Renovate create pull requests to bump the policy version consumed by a `ClusterAdmissionPolicy` definition.
 - The `kwctl scaffold artifacthub` command was simplified in the previous `v1.23` release.
 Some of its mandatory flags, like the policy version, are now read from the `io.kubewarden.policy.version` annotation from the `metadata.yml` file.
-- We have further automated the release process of our policies, to cut a monthly release when possible.
+- Kubewarden policies are real code, using compilers and 3rd party libraries.
+We already had automation in place to keep the policies dependencies up to date.
+Now, we also have automation in place that cuts monthly patch releases of each policy to ensure all these fresh dependencies are available to all of you.

 To automate this, we have created new parts in our [kubewarden/github-actions](https://github.com/kubewarden/github-actions)